chrizandr/distributed_computing/assignment2/README.md

+The code consists is used to process weather data generated using GenerateDATA.java.
+The file was used to create a data file of 40M weather entries amounting to 1.5Gb of data.
+The large file was split into multiple smaller ones using the `split` command.
+The splitted files were then used for processing.

 ### The following information is extracted from the weather information generated.

 - The hottest day per city [Files: `hot_day_mapper.py` and `hot_day_reducer.py`]